mdscheuerell/EnvDataSci/README.md

 **Please note**: If you believe you have been a victim of an alleged violation of the Student Conduct Code or you are aware of an alleged violation of the Student Conduct Code, you have the right to report that to the University (contact info [here](https://www.washington.edu/cssc/for-students-2/)).

-## Accommodations for religious observances
+## Access & accommodations

+All students deserve access to the full range of learning experiences, and the University of Washington is committed to creating inclusive and accessible learning environments consistent with federal and state laws.

+### Disability

+If you have already established accommodations with Disability Resources for Students (DRS), please communicate your approved accommodations to me at your earliest convenience so we can discuss your needs in this course.
+If you have not yet established services through DRS, but have a temporary health condition or permanent disability that requires accommodations (conditions include but not limited to; mental health, attention-related, learning, vision, hearing, physical or health impacts), you are welcome to contact DRS at 206-543-8924 or via [email](mailto:uwdrs@uw.edu) or their [website](https://depts.washington.edu/uwdrs/).
+DRS offers resources and coordinates reasonable accommodations for students with disabilities and/or temporary health conditions.
+Reasonable accommodations are established through an interactive process between you, your instructor(s) and DRS.

+### Religious observances

-Students who expect to miss class or assignments as a consequence of a religious observance will be provided with a reasonable accomodation to fulfill their academic responsibilities.
+Students who expect to miss class or assignments as a consequence of their religious observance will be provided with a reasonable accomodation to fulfill their academic responsibilities.
 Absence from class for religious reasons does not relieve students from responsibility for the course work required during the period of absence.
 It is the responsibility of the student to provide the instructor with advance notice of the dates of religious holidays on which they will be absent.
 Students who are absent will be offered an opportunity to make up the work, without penalty, within a reasonable time, as long as the student has made prior arrangements.